carbonplan/offsets-db-data/docs/data-processing.md

    - `retirement_beneficiary`: the named beneficiary of the credit retirement from the raw registry data
    - `retirement_account`: the account used for the transaction
    - `retirement_note`: additional notes attached to the retirement
-   - `retirement_reason` the stated reason for retirement
+   - `retirement_reason`: the stated reason for retirement

    In practice, any one of these fields might contain information useful for relating a transaction to a retirement beneficary.